LividBunny/MyPortugueseFansubs/README.md

 Fansubs que fiz para explorar a ofício e melhorar o meu Português.<br>
 Fansubs I made to explore the craft and to touch up on my Portuguese.<br>
 ---------------<br>
-Current Fansubs are of the show Sousou no Frieren.<br>
-3 episodes<br>
 Os fansubs atuais são do programa Sousou no Frieren.<br>
 3 episódios<br>
+Current fansubs are of the show Sousou no Frieren.<br>
+3 episodes<br>
 -----------------------<br>
 Ferramentas usadas<br>
   Legendas Japonesas<br>